pablo-unzueta/dml-nmr/README.md

 # Usage

 ## Examples
+The main driver of these python scripts is `predict_shieldings.py` which acts on a directory of *Gaussian09* output or `.log` files.
+For example, calling `python predict_shieldings.py` in the `examples/predict/` directory will produce `.dml` files for each `.log` file.

+If you wish to examine the uncertainties of each prediction, you can use:

+    python predict_shieldings.py --std=True

+which will produce another set files with the `.std` extension corresponding the standard deviation from the ensemble nets of each prediction.

 ### XYZ to AEV files
-Included in the `examples/` directory is a c++ executable to calculate the elements of the atomic environment vector (AEV).
+Included in the `examples/aev` directory is a c++ executable to calculate the elements of the atomic environment vector (AEV).
 This can be used as a standalone module to generate AEVs for simple `.xyz` files.

     methane.xyz ./xyz_to_aev > methane.aev